Spanish

 • Develop a foundational understanding of Spanish grammar and vocabulary.

-• Gain insight into Hispanic cultures through celebrations, traditions, and historical contexts.
+• Explore Hispanic cultures through traditions, celebrations, and history.

-• Achieve competency that may allow for earning high school Spanish credits.
+• Achieve proficiency that may qualify students for high school credit.